 - The absence of a reduction in remuneration below the legal and contractual minima.

 In the event of irregular setting of the variable remuneration, the employee may seek legal payment of the variable part of his remuneration.
-The judges determine the amount of this variable part in respect of the amount paid in previous years, or in relation to the maximum amount provided for with regard to variable compensation.
+The judges determine the amount of this variable part in respect of the amount paid in previous years, or in relation to the maximum amount provided for with regard to variable income.

 On the other hand, the employee victim of an irregular fixing can also request a termination of the employment contract and the employer risks paying heavy compensation to his employee as a result.